Master’s in Communication in Wisconsin

 Wisconsin is one of the more underrated states for postsecondary education, and a big reason for this is the University of Wisconsin system.
 A group of 26 campuses, the UW system is one of the largest public education systems in the country, and it has an excellent academic reputation.
 No, the state will never offer interested students as many options as a state like California or New York might.
 Still, with five schools (including four in the UW system) offering graduate education in communications, there is no shortage of opportunities.

 Also, Wisconsin has a thriving professional landscape for communications professionals.
-Wisconsin is looking for a marketing specialist with advanced education in communications and the state health system is also looking for digital communications and marketing specialists.
+Wisconsin is looking for a marketing specialist with advanced education in communications, and the state health system is also looking for digital communications and marketing specialists.
 There are also many private businesses, including but not limited to: SkyDive Milwaukee, The Mark Travel Corporation, Krause Financial Services, and Uline, that are looking for communications experts.
-A less heralded but popular landing spot for communications professionals in Wisconsin are some of the healthcare clinics and hospitals in the state.
+A less heralded but popular landing spot for communications professionals in Wisconsin is some of the healthcare clinics and hospitals in the state.
 These organizations are always looking for effective communications experts.

 2025 Best Masters in Communication Programs in Wisconsin